TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 To Build this REST API, we will install Nodejs and Express, this will allow users to have access to some of the endpoints.
 Don't be disappointed if you don't know NodeJS, If you know any programming language that should be fine as well, COOL?

+## Prerequisites
+- Knowledge of NodeJS and Express
+- Ensure Mysql Server is Up
+- Postman or similar type of application ( REST Client, HTTPie ..) will be needed to test our endpoints

-## Let's Start?
+## Let's Start With NodeJS API?

-We will build Rest Apis for creating, retrieving, updating & deleting Properties.
+We will build Rest Apis for **creating, retrieving, updating & deleting Properties**.

+#### Overview of Node JS API Implementation?

+- Start with an Express Web Server.
+- We add configuration for MySQL database
+- Create Property model
+- Write the controller
-First, we start with an Express web server.
-Next, we add configuration for MySQL database, create Property model, write the controller.
-Then we define routes for handling all CRUD operations:
+- Then we define routes for handling all CRUD operations:

 **GET**	/properties	get all Properties
 **GET**	/property/42	get Property with id=42